czfortythree/cz43aseprite1/README.md

 hiiiiiiii!!!!!!!
-this folder contains 3 themes for aseprite!
+the folder contains 3 themes for aseprite! if you're not sure how to download/apply the themes, look at a tutorial online!

 the following themes are:
 *default (green)